yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

        }
 }
 ```

 ### 12.4.5 The synchronized Keyword

-A thread can only call `await`, `signalAll`, or `signal `on a condition if it owns the lock of the condition.

-### 12.4.5 The synchronized Keyword
 > a lock mechanism that is built into the Java language.

->If you write a variable which may next be read by another thread, or you read a variable which may have last been written by another thread, you must use synchronization.”
+> If you write a variable which may next be read by another thread, or you read a variable which may have last been written by another thread, you must use synchronization.

-If a method  declared with  `synchronized`keyword, the object’s `lock` protects the entire method == a thread must acquire the intrinsic object lock.
+Every object in Java has an intrinsic lock., If a method declared with  `synchronized`keyword, the object’s `lock` protects the entire method == a thread must acquire the intrinsic object lock.
 ```
 public synchronized void method()

 public void method() {
        this.intrinsicLock.lock(); try
        {
               method body
        }
 finally { this.intrinsicLock.unlock(); } }
 ```

 *intrinsic lock*

 * Each object has an `intrinsic` lock,and that the lock has an intrinsic condition.